zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 <a name="getvaluesindexcollection"></a>
 ### `Index Collection`

-Returns the stored events at the specified indexes.
-If no stored event exists at a specified index, the stream’s read characteristics determines how the returned event is calculated.
+Returns events at the specified indexes.
+If no stored event exists at a specified index, the stream’s read characteristics determine how the returned event is calculated.

 **Request**

       GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/
-        Interpolated?index={index}[&index={index}
+        Interpolated?index={index}[&index={index}...]

 **Parameters**
 ``string tenantId``